Numigi/odoo-account-addons/invoice_intercompany_compatible/README.rst

 When a purchase invoice is generated from a company A, the matching sale invoice is generated on the company B.

-Because of a missing ``onchange`` function, the bank account of company A (the buyer) is set on the sale invoice, instead of the bank account of company A.
+Because of a missing ``onchange`` function, the bank account of company A (the buyer) is set on the sale invoice, instead of the bank account of company B.

 When validating the purchase invoice, you get a blocking error message: